What is Osteopathy?

 Osteopaths believe that the healthy balance and function of our musculoskeletal system is essential to whole body health.
 Osteopathy is a form of manual therapy.
 It is drug-free and non-invasive and works on aiming to achieve the optimal health of the musculoskeletal system.
 This includes joints, muscles, ligaments, tendons and fascia.

 It is a holistic therapy, and so considers the whole of an individual, not just the part that hurts.
 Although the hands-on treatment works directly on the musculoskeletal structures.
 Through this there can be positive effects on the nervous, circulatory and digestive systems.

-Osteopathy is the first complementary therapy to have received statutory regulation by Parliament.
-Therefore, patients can be reassured that registered Osteopaths will have completed rigorous training to meet the high standards required by the General Osteopathic Council.
+Osteopathy was the first complementary therapy to have received statutory regulation by Parliament.
+However Osteopathy now comes under the heading of Allied Health Professional (AHP).
+It is one of 14 clinical disciplines that fall under this heading.
+AHPs have specialised expertise in diagnosing, preventing and treating conditions within their speciality.
+Therefore, patients can be reassured that registered Osteopaths will have completed rigorous training to meet the high standards required by this title and the General Osteopathic Council.